How to prepare for implementation and compliance of the Safety Features Regulation.

 European Commission Delegated Regulation on Safety Features

-Government consultation on the implementation of Safety Features (ran from 16 July to 23 September 2018).
-The Government response to the consultation is expected to be published in autumn 2018.
+Government consultation on the implementation of Safety Features (ran from 16 July to 23 September 2018) response published December 2018.

 European Commission Q&A on Safety Features for Medicinal Products for Human Use (published September 2018)